kevidryon2/Zen80/README.md

 ##### $FF03 (VTILESBANK)
 Controls the memory bank used by the Tileset in VRAM.

-Note: Each even-numbered Tileset bank contains the first half of the screen, while every odd-numbered one contains the second half of the screen.

 ##### $FF04 (VMAPBANK)
 Controls the memory bank used by the Tilemap Tiles (first 4 bits) and Tilemap Palettes (last 4 bits) in VRAM.

+Note: Each even-numbered Tilemap bank contains the first half of the screen, while every odd-numbered one contains the second half of the screen.

 ##### $FF05 (OAMBANK)
 Controls the memory bank used by OAM.